otonyoadmin/0gravopenpub/pages/02.standardpage/default.md

 hide_git_sync_repo_link: false
 ---

-This is an example **standard** page, where content from one single page is displayed.
+ **standard** page, where content from one single page is displayed.
 This page also shows how to add classes to Markdown images for floating images left or right, with and without captions.

 ![Sky and Mountain](chase-moyer-730496-unsplash.jpg)